aaoegal1/Employee-Management-/README.md

 │       ├── templates/          # Thymeleaf HTML templates
 │       └── application.properties # Configuration
 └── test/                       # Unit tests

 Database Configuration
  The application uses an H2 in-memory database by default.
 To use a different database:

-Update the application.properties file
+  1. Update the application.properties file

-Add the appropriate database driver dependency in pom.xml
+  2. Add the appropriate database driver dependency in pom.xml

-Configure the database connection details
+  3. Configure the database connection details

-Example for MySQL:

-properties
-spring.datasource.url=jdbc:mysql://localhost:3306/employeedb
-spring.datasource.username=yourusername
-spring.datasource.password=yourpassword
-spring.jpa.hibernate.ddl-auto=update
 Customization
-Modify the application.properties file to change server port, database settings, etc.
+   * Modify the application.properties file to change server port, database settings, etc.

-Add new fields to the Employee or Department models as needed
+   * Add new fields to the Employee or Department models as needed

-Extend the service layer to add custom business logic
+   * Extend the service layer to add custom business logic

-Customize the UI by modifying the Thymeleaf templates in src/main/resources/templates/
+   * Customize the UI by modifying the Thymeleaf templates in src/main/resources/templates/

 Future Enhancements
-User authentication and authorization
+   * User authentication and authorization

-File upload for employee photos
+   * File upload for employee photos

-Pagination for large employee lists
+   * Pagination for large employee lists

-Export functionality (PDF/Excel reports)
+   * Export functionality (PDF/Excel reports)

-Email notifications
+   * Email notifications

-REST API endpoints
+   * REST API endpoints

-Advanced reporting and analytics
+   * Advanced reporting and analytics

 Troubleshooting
-If the application fails to start, check that Java 17+ is installed
+   * If the application fails to start, check that Java 17+ is installed

-If you can't access the H2 console, ensure spring.h2.console.enabled=true is set
+   * If you can't access the H2 console, ensure spring.h2.console.enabled=true is set

-For port conflicts, change the server port in application.properties
+   * For port conflicts, change the server port in application.properties

 Support
-For issues or questions, please check the documentation or create an issue in the project repository.
+   * For issues or questions, please check the documentation or create an issue in the project repository.

 License
-This project is licensed under the MIT License.
+   * This project is licensed under the MIT License.